West Mifflin, Pennsylvania: Government and politics

-Schools
+Education

 Seven schools exist in West Mifflin: four public schools and three private schools.
 West Mifflin public schools belong to one district-West Mifflin Area School District.
 School students in the neighboring boroughs of Whitaker and Duquesne also attend school in the West Mifflin School District.

 There are two West Mifflin elementary schools, one West Mifflin middle school, one West Mifflin High School, and 13 West Mifflin preschools.

 New England Elementary has been closed since June 2012.
 Saint Agnes School has been closed since June 2019.
 New Emerson has been closed since 2020.
 Prior to July 2016, Wilson Christian Academy existed at 1900 Clairton Road.
 It was merged into Cornerstone Christian Preparatory Academy, which is currently at that location.

 West Mifflin school administrators' use of school credit cards for meals has been called into question.
 The West Mifflin School District charges tuition for nearby Duquesne students to attend.

-All-State Career School has a campus in West Mifflin.
-Class A CDL licenses have been in-demand in the area with the rise of fracking.

 Community College of Allegheny County also has its South Campus in the borough, at 1750 Clairton Road.

-Transportation and infrastructure
+Transportation

 West Mifflin is accessible primarily by road, though no Interstate highways pass through the area.
-The main road passing through most of the area is Pennsylvania Route 885, which intersects with Pennsylvania Route 51 nearby in the borough of Whitehall.
+The main road passing through most of the area is PA 885, which intersects with PA 51 nearby in the borough of Whitehall.

 West Mifflin is the location of Allegheny County Airport, a general aviation airport; as a result, most of West Mifflin is in Class D airspace.
 The nearest airports with commercial service are Pittsburgh International Airport and Arnold Palmer Regional Airport.

-In media

-In one episode of the skit Monster Chiller Horror Theatre with Count Floyd on the Canadian TV comedy series Second City Television, the Count talks about a fictional horror film called Blood Sucking Monkeys from West Mifflin, Pennsylvania.